neondatabase/website/content/docs/how-to-guides/hasura-heroku-migration.md

 1. Select **Overview** and copy the name of the Heroku Postgres database, which appears under **Installed add-ons**.
 2. Click **Settings** and copy your Heroku **App Name**.

-_**Note**_: You can also retrieve the Heroku Postgres database name by executing the following Heroku CLI command:
+_**Note**_: You can also retrieve the Heroku Postgres database name using the following Heroku CLI command:

 ```shell
 heroku pg:links --app <app>